-Progression: continue your learning phase to polish your skills and gain confidence with every flight.
-The HIKO P is perfect for those who have just finished their training.
+Progression: continue progressing in flying by improving your skills and gain confidence in every flight.
+The HIKO is perfect for those who have just finished their training.

-Cross-country: take your first steps into long distance flying with confidence, thanks to this intermediate EN B glider that will allow you to experience performance for the first time, with safety and control.
+Cross-Country: take your first steps into long distance flying with confidence, thanks to this intermediate EN B wing that will allow you to experience performance for the first time, but with safety and control.